reha96/autoplay-clean/README.md

 ## License

-[Specify your license]
+This project is licensed under the terms of the MIT license.

 ## Contact

 Reha Tuncer
-[Contact information]

 ## Acknowledgments

 This study is supported by the Luxembourg National Research Fund (FNR) PRIDE 19/14302992.
-See paper acknowledgments for full list of contributors.
+See paper acknowledgments for more.

 ---